 Each month we highlight a certain item in Profoto’s rich assortment of Light Shaping Tools.
-(Previous articles can be found here.)
-This month we talk to Marco Fazio about a clever little tool that can be used for creating theatrical lighting effects: the Spot Small.
+This month we talk to Canadian photographer Jonathan Menga about a simple yet fun and creative tool: the Snoot.

 The Snoot is such a simple design that it is easy to overlook the possibilities it brings.
 The Snoot is basically just a metallic cone that you attach in front of your Zoom Reflector with the help of the Grid & Filter Holder.
 Unlike most hard reflectors, the Snoot has a black, non-reflective inside and a bunch of angled corners designed to prevent the light from bouncing around inside it.
 This means that the Snoot prevents any reflected or diffused light from hitting the subject.
 The only light shining through its opening is the direct light coming straight from the flash tube.
 This results in a direct and hard light with a very limited light spread.

 This can be used for a great number of things.
 Some photographers use it in a more subtle way.
 For instance, they might want a certain detail highlighted in their product shot or the darker parts of a portrait, let us say the hair, slightly brighter and more detailed.
 But there are also photographers like Jonathan Menga who use the Snoot in a way so that its effect becomes directly visible.
 Check the first image above.
 Notice something strange?
 Yeah, how come the stripes are fading away in the guys face?
 Right, that is the Snoot in action!
 Read more